 At Granite Recovery Centers, we know how difficult it is to confront a loved one about substance abuse.
 We’re here to help.
 We’re happy to speak with loved ones who are concerned about their partners’ potential drug or alcohol abuse.
 We have medical, mental health, and behavioral health specialists on staff who can help advise you as to the next steps.
 We can talk to you about the types of rehab that your loved one may need, whether that’s inpatient or outpatient treatment.

 We may be able to help you decide how to approach the process so that your loved one can get treatment.
-We operate with no judgment, and our only goal is to make sure that, at the end of the day, people who need help, get help.
+Our staff operates with no judgment, and our only goal is to make sure that, at the end of the day, people who need help, get help.

 We know that drug addiction doesn’t only involve the drug user.
 It involves everyone in the addict’s life, particularly the closest loved ones.
 The good news is that so many people have been helped because of partner intervention.
-Ultimately, whether they get the help they need or not is up to them, but having a loved one in your corner can make all the difference for the future.
+Ultimately, whether they get the help they need or not is up to them, but having a loved one in your corner can make all the difference.
 Contact us today for more information.